 This 1,539-room, $1.5 billion mega-resort may have adopted the scale and title of its Bahamas counterpart, but its lavishness far exceeds anything you’d find in the Caribbean.
 We’re talking next-level amenities—a 42-acre water park, a giant aquarium filled with some 65,000 sea creatures, a shopping mall exclusively stocking designer brands—and drama, drama everywhere, from the sky-high lobby with its fish-scale-chiseled columns and wraparound mural to the sheer range of guest rooms, including Underwater Suites whose windows look directly into the aquarium.
 But beware: all that fun comes with a price—and a crowd.

 Most hotels that’d self-describe themselves as “seven-star” deserve an eye roll, but not the Burj Al Arab.
 The hotel’s sail-like façade—now an icon of the city itself—has become a symbol of the no-holds-barred level of luxury Dubai has come to embody.
-Inside, 202 duplex suites are visions of marble and gold; one of the nine restaurants and bars is surrounded by floor-to-ceiling aquariums; and, at the Assawan Spa, guests float between pampering treatments and a Roman-inspired amphitheater serving drinks and snacks.
+Inside, 202 duplex suites are visions of marble and gold; one of the 11 restaurants, bars, and lounges is surrounded by floor-to-ceiling aquariums; and, at the Talise Spa, guests float between pampering treatments and a Roman-inspired amphitheater serving drinks and snacks.
 If you dream it up, Burj will deliver; if not, their fleet of Rolls Royces are on hand for taking you wherever it is you need to get it.